Peer Review Process

 All journals published by Institute of Central Computation and Knowledge Inc (ICCK) implement a rigorous and transparent peer review policy designed to ensure academic quality, integrity, and fairness in scholarly publishing.
 ICCK journals generally adopt a single-blind review model, where reviewers remain anonymous but authors' identities are known.
 This system allows objective evaluation while protecting reviewer independence.

-The review process follows the Committee on Publication Ethics (COPE) Best Practice Guidelines, supplemented by ICCK's Instructions for Authors and Publication Ethics Statement.
-All manuscripts are assessed based on originality, methodological rigor, clarity, contribution to knowledge, and ethical compliance.
+The review process is guided by the Committee on Publication Ethics (COPE) Core Practices, supplemented by ICCK's Instructions for Authors and Publication Ethics Statement.
+Manuscripts are evaluated against criteria including originality, methodological rigor, clarity, contribution to knowledge, and ethical compliance.
+ICCK maintains peer review and editorial oversight mechanisms designed to support scholarly rigor, scientific validity, and relevance to each journal's stated scope.

 2. Review Workflow